-2.0 Overall aims This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by: Adopting a Whole school and college approach to safeguarding This means that in our school we will: Identify and protect all pupils especially those identified as vulnerable pupils A new section has been added making clear the Ensuring that safeguarding and child underpin all relevant aspects of process and policy development in schools and colleges.
-Clarifying standards of behaviour for staff and pupils Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values Introducing appropriate work within the curriculum Encouraging pupils and parents to participate Alerting staff to the signs and indicators that all may not be well Developing staff awareness of the causes of abuse Developing staff awareness of the risks and vulnerabilities their pupils face Addressing concerns at the earliest possible stage Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs Work in partnership with pupils , parents/carers and other agencies Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.
+2.0 Overall aims This means that in our school we will: This policy will contribute to the protection and safeguarding of our <pupils students=""> and promote their welfare by:</pupils> Adopting a Whole school and college approach to safeguarding Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges.
+Clarifying standards of behaviour for staff and <pupils students=""></pupils> Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values Introducing appropriate work within the curriculum Encouraging <pupils students=""> and parents to participate</pupils> Alerting staff to the signs and indicators that all may not be well Developing staff awareness of the risks and vulnerabilities their <pupils students=""> face Addressing concerns at the earliest possible stage Reducing the potential risks <pupils students=""> face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation</pupils> Recognising risk and supporting online safety for pupils, including in the home </pupils> Identify and protect all pupils especially those identified as vulnerable pupils Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs Work in partnership with pupils, parents/carers and other agencies Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.
 Our Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
-Confirmation should be sought from the school that appropriate risk assessments are completed and ongoing monitoring is undertaken.
+Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.